 Score cards, introduced in Android 10, record on-device

 statistics about BSSIDs.
 Score cards are persisted using the

 Score cards aren't used in Android 11 network selection.

 User connect choice

-The user's preference for a network is captured by marking all the visible Wi-Fi configurations at the time the user selects a network.
-If one of the marked Wi-Fi configurations is selected during the automatic selection process and a user-selected network is available, the user connect choice algorithm overrides the selection with the user-selected network.
-The user connect choice is persisted (that is, the information is remembered after a reboot).
+The user's preference for a network is captured by marking all the visible Wi-Fi configurations and their signal strengths at the time the user selects a network.
+If one of the marked Wi-Fi configurations is selected during the automatic selection process and a user-selected network is available, the user connect choice algorithm overrides the selection with the user-selected network if the following conditions are met: